pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Lógica de Programação.md

 Portanto, vai executar 153 vezes.
 Gabarito: Letra B.

-Item.
 9. (FGV - 2016 - SEE-PE) Analise o trecho de pseudocódigo a seguir.

 function f(a as integer, b as integer, c as integer) as integer